TheWhiteSpark/Util-tools/README.md

 # Util-tools
-Repo with scripts and other useful suff that I use.
+Repo with scripts and other useful stuff that I use.
 I can't guarantee the tools work flawlessly.

 ## install_dotnet_ubuntu_17.10